kadench/myboardgame/README.md

 ### [Creation](https://kadench.github.io/myboardgame/creation.html)

-On the Creation page, I provide a straightforward description of the software I use and the original Monopoly game's elements and a simplified overview of the creation process for each component.
+On the Creation page, I provide a straight forward description of the software I use and the original Monopoly game's elements and a simplified overview of the creation process for each component.

 ### [Contact](https://kadench.github.io/myboardgame/contactme.html)

 The Contact page offers a brief 'About Me' section and my contact information, should you wish to get in touch.
 (The styling for this page is not done, but will be done next week.)

 ## Getting Started